j-richey/ounce-of-rust-docs/ounce-of-rust/_sources/design/public-api.rst.txt

 Represents an individual square of the game board.

 position
     The position the square is located at on the board.
-This is

 owner
     The owner of the square.